timfish/ffi-decorators/README.md

   }
 ```

-> **Note:** `ffi` is a peer dependency so you'll need to install a version which is compatible with your node version.
+> **Note:** `ffi-napi` is a peer dependency so you'll need to install a version which is compatible with your node version.

 ```typescript
 import { Callback, Library, Method, never } from 'ffi-decorators';